 When you edit, think about what is missing from your book draft.
 Be sure to add in key details that will make it a stronger story, such as how each character’s personality or speech affects others.
 Also, be sure to add in the right evidence to support your points and explanations for readers.

 This process will happen quite a few times, and you will find yourself going back and forth through the segments of the story.
-It is normal for an author to be torn between the segments of his book, as a good writer will always try to find a better way to express his thoughts.
+It is normal for an author to be torn between the segments of his book.
+A good writer will always try to find a better way to express his thoughts.

 Do not lose hope!
 Editing is one of the most important steps in the book-writing process, so do not get discouraged.
 Be sure to have patience and know that your hard work will pay off in the end.
 Finally, be gracious with yourself if your writing is not perfect in the first draft.
 The important thing is that you can reach your intended audience with an engaging story.